baikonur-oss/docs/docs/source/faq.rst

 Why is this project named "Baikonur"?
 -------------------------------------

-Baikonur project name comes from `Baikonur Cosmodrome`_, a spaceport located in Kazakhstan known for launching the first artificial satellite and the first human spaceflight.
+Baikonur project name comes from `Baikonur Cosmodrome <https://en.wikipedia.org/wiki/Baikonur_Cosmodrome>`_, a spaceport located in Kazakhstan known for launching the first artificial satellite and the first human spaceflight.
 Hence, project logo is a space rocket.

-The reason why we chose a space theme in the first place is quite simple - we followed `Ansible Galaxy`_ and `GitHub Universe`_.
+The reason why we chose a space theme in the first place is quite simple - we followed `Ansible Galaxy <https://galaxy.ansible.com/>`_ and `GitHub Universe <https://githubuniverse.com/>`_.

 Is this project limited to Terraform Modules?